Windows-Apps-Hub/UnitedSets/nuget_list_by_contributor.md

 # Nuget Packages List this is owned by the contributor

-We've included the list of nuget packages that we own here, so that people can check the source code for transparency.
+We've included the list of nuget packages that we own (and is referenced in United Sets) here, so that people can check the source code for transparency.

 - Get.Data [source](https://github.com/GetGet99/Get.Data)
 - Get.Data.SoureGenerator [source](https://github.com/GetGet99/Get.Data)